What You Need to Know About Your #2

 Does “regular” mean different things for different people?

 Many of us use the term regular when it comes to bowel movements.
-As a colon and rectal surgeon, I am often asking my patients questions about their bowel movements because regular doesn’t tell me much.
 Most consider it to mean that the bowel movements follow a certain pattern with respect to frequency and consistency.
-There is a wide range of bowel movement patterns that I would consider normal, ranging from a few bowel movements per day to once every few days.
+There is a wide range of bowel movement patterns that could be considered normal, ranging from a few bowel movements per day to once every few days.
 Dietary intake (specifically, the amount of dietary fiber or roughage), the amount of fluids consumed, some medical conditions and medications, and even genetics all contribute to the frequency and consistency of stools.

 Do men poop differently than women?